 The 2018 Cost versus Value report has some good news for homeowners planning to remodel a bathroom or kitchen this year.

 Of particular interest is the report on a “ Major – Midrange Kitchen Remodel .”
 This project includes updating a 200 square foot kitchen with semi-custom wood cabinets , including the addition of a 3-by-5-foot island.
-This project is also priced using modern laminate counters, double-tub stainless-steel sink with single-lever faucet, a new energy-efficient range, ventilation system, built-in microwave, dishwasher, garbage disposal, and custom lighting, with new resilient flooring and is finished with painted walls, trim, and ceiling.
+This project is also priced using modern laminate counters and double-tub stainless-steel sink with single-lever faucet.
+Additionally, it has an energy-efficient range, ventilation system, built-in microwave, dishwasher, and garbage disposal.
+The final features include custom lighting, with new resilient flooring, finished with painted walls, trim, and ceiling.
 The national average for this project in 2018 is about $63,000, and retains about 60% of its value at resale.

-Another great project for 2018 is a “ Midrange Bathroom Remodel. ” This is a relatively simple project where an existing 5-by-7-foot bathroom is updated on its existing footprint.
-We add a new ceramic tile floor, a new 30-by-60-inch porcelain-on-steel tub with 4-by-4-inch ceramic tile surround and new faucet, a new white toilet, recessed medicine cabinet with light, and solid-surface vanity counter with integral sink.
+Another great project for 2018 is a “ Midrange Bathroom Remodel. ” A relatively simple project, the 5-by-7-foot bathroom got an update on its existing footprint.
+We added a new ceramic tile floor, a 30-by-60-inch porcelain-on-steel tub with 4-by-4-inch ceramic tile surround.
+As well as, a new faucet, white toilet, recessed medicine cabinet with light, and solid-surface vanity counter with integral sink.

 The national average for This type of project is just a little over $19,000, but it retains over 70% of its value upon resale.

 CliqStudios can be a great partner on these types of renovations.
 We’re confident that our factory-direct prices can help make the most of our your kitchen remodel, without having to sacrifice style, storage , or quality.
 Moreover, CliqStudios’ vanities will give any bathroom that type of upscale spa look and feel that home buyers gravitate toward.